yniran7/schedual/readme.md

-# This is the Parser for the Schedule project
+# Event Parser
-still need some work
+This is the Parser for the Schedule project still need some work

 ## Setup